sl-solution/InMemoryDatasets.jl/docs/src/man/filter.md

 ## Related functions

-There are few other functions in InMemoryDatasets which can be used filter observations.
-These are
+There are few other functions in InMemoryDatasets which can be used to filter observations.
+Those are

 * `completecases`
 * `dropmissing`